T4Man/angular_rest_api/README.md

-#Angular Two Resource REST API
+#Add Communication Service to Angular Two Resource REST API
 ##Assignment for Code Fellows 401

 ##To start this application